Electrolytic corrosion of metals

 The quality of the cathodic protection service is determined differently depending on the country or according to internal company specifications.

 However, any underground metal structure must comply with international standards that require the use of the electric potential between the metal structure and the ground as a criterion for defining its protection, i.e. the engineering acceptability of the corrosion rate.

-As a result, cathodic protection is implemented in almost all underground structures, especially those in which potentially dangerous or expensive fluids, such as oil and natural gas, are piped.
+As a result, cathodic protection is implemented in almost all underground structures, especially those in which are piped potentially dangerous or expensive fluids, such as oil and natural gas.

 According to current international regulations, the measurement methods are identified according to the acquisition technique: EON in the case of measurements for switched-on systems, used to generally assess the electrical parameters of the cathodic protection, EOFF in the case of the technique for switched-off systems, which can also be obtained with the new, latest-generation acquisition units featuring an integrated cyclic switch in combination with electrodes with anodes that simulate the electro-chemical characteristics and behaviour of the bare pipe.